 - Slides open easily, so you have to check and make sure it's actually covering the webcam

-View on Amazon: Peep Shield
+Peep Shield review

 - Claims to work on all devices

-- Has very little presence (reviews) on the Internet
+- Has very little presence (reviews) online

-- As with all sticker-based webcam covers, it's likely to leave a residue.
+- As with all sticker-based webcam covers, it's likely to leave a residue

 4 Tips to Secure Your Webcam from Hackers